Slicer/Slicer/Docs/user_guide/modules/volumerendering.md

 Volume rendering (also known as volume ray casting) is a visualization technique for displaying image volumes as 3D objects directly - without requiring segmentation.

 This is accomplished by specifying color and opacity for each voxel, based on its image intensity.
-Several presets are available for this mapping, for displaying bones,soft tissues, air, fat, etc. on CT and MR images.
+Several presets are available for this mapping, for displaying bones, soft tissues, air, fat, etc. on CT and MR images.
 Users can fine-tune these presets for each image.

 ## Use cases